leliel12/yatel/doc/source/dom.rst

 -------

-- ``dom.Haplotype`` represents a node in a nw-olap and receives at least one parameter (el *hap_id*) others being named optionally.
-Two haplotypes are equal if they have the same hap_id regardless of other attributes.
-Another important feature is that attributes with values ​​*None* are not taken into account and removed.
+- ``dom.Haplotype`` represents a node in a nw-olap and receives at least one parameter (``hap_id``) others being named optionally.
+Two haplotypes are equal if they have the same ``hap_id`` regardless of other attributes.
+  Another important feature is that attributes with values ​​None are not taken into account and removed.

   Example:

 .. code-block:: python